Notifications from Aflac

 Which Benefits Does Voluntary Life Insurance Offer?

-The specific benefits depend on the type of life insurance policy chosen.
+The specific benefits usually depend on the type of life insurance plan chosen.
 Typically, one can choose between voluntary term life insurance and whole.
 These plans can also be referred to as group life insurance.1

 One of the main benefits offered is the guaranteed payment when an insured employee passes, otherwise known as the death benefit.1 If it is a voluntary term life insurance plan, the employee must pass during the specified term for the beneficiary to receive the payout.
 If it is a voluntary whole life insurance plan, the beneficiary will be guaranteed the death benefit whenever they pass.1 If the employer allows it, employees may be able to scale the amount of the death benefit up.